Dulithapathum/Habit-Tracker/README.md

 ![screencapture-localhost-5173-2025-01-28-18_21_36](https://github.com/user-attachments/assets/45eca7c8-33c0-47bc-bcc8-a443a0d2648a)

 ## Description

 Habit Tracker is a web application built with React, TypeScript, and Redux Toolkit.
 It allows users to track their habits, set goals, and visualize their progress over time.
 The application provides a user-friendly interface with Material UI components.

 ## Features

-- Add, remove, and toggle habits
+✅ Add, remove, and toggle habits
-- View statistics on habits
-- Track streaks for daily and weekly habits
+📅 Track daily and weekly completions
+📈 View streaks and progress over time
+📊 Statistics and visual insights (coming soon)
-- Responsive design for mobile and desktop
+📱 Fully responsive for mobile and desktop
+💾 Data persists with localStorage

 ## Installation

 To get started with the Habit Tracker, follow these steps:

 1. Clone the repository:

    ```bash
    git clone https://github.com/Dulithapathum/Habit-Tracker
    cd habit-tracker
    ```

 2. Install the dependencies:

    ```bash
    npm install
    ```

 3. Start the development server:

    ```bash
    npm run dev
    ```